-I will write about what I found in my dissertation in relation to the potential benefits or drawbacks of HRT in another blog post, but I thought I would begin by shedding some light over where the research is at in its understanding of menopausal depression.
+I have expanded much more deeply into the ins and outs of HRT as a treatment for menopausal depression in another blog post, but I thought I would begin by shedding some light on where the research is at in its understanding of menopausal depression.

 I would like to preface this post by emphasising that the menopause is not necessarily a female-specific phenomenon.
 Trans men and non-binary people can also experience the menopause.
 Where I use the terms women/woman/female I am usually trying to talk about the influence of biological sex rather than chosen gender however I apologise if I misuse the terms.